 North Coast 500

 As I plodded along, hood up against the rain, I was passed by the first of several motoring clubs out for a drive on the NC500 tourist route.
-I had already been passed by the occasional car but now I started to see groups of motorcyclists and small convoys of classic cars, such as Triumph Spitfires or MG Bs.
+I had already been passed by the occasional car but now I started to see groups of motorcyclists and small convoys of classic cars, like Spitfires, for instance.

 Allt na Claise